justinvdm/flume/readme.md

   .dispatch(src1, 3);  // 15
 ```

 **note** The examples above use array literals to define the application.
 While this helps for demonstration purposes, the indended convention for defining applications is to use [`Array.prototype.concat()`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/concat).
-This allows us to define applications using a chainable api without flume needing to create some wrapper api to achive the same result.
-More importantly though, since `Array.prototype.concat` accepts arrays of values, this also gives us a pattern for appending multiple transformations.
+This allows us to define applications using a chainable api without flume needing to create some wrapper api to achieve the same result.
+More importantly though, since `Array.prototype.concat` accepts arrays of values, this also gives us a pattern for appending multiple transforms.
 For example:

 ```js
 const flatMap = fn => []